darchard1984/mevn_boilerplate/README.md

-### Vue Test App
+### MEVN Boilerplate with Docker

-This is repo contains a small test application built on Vue.js and Express.js as an exercise in learning these frameworks.
+This is repo contains a small MEVN boilerplate built on Docker.